salunkevinod45/devTinder/homework.md

 - what are dependencies
 - what is user of '-g' in npm install
 - Difference between caret and tilde symbol (^ and ~)

+- git init
+- .gitignore
+- create a remote repository
+- push all changes to remote repository